Start Your Claim

 The first stage of the procedure involves drilling a hole in the jawbone to make space for the implant to go in.
 Once inserted, the implant will fuse with the jawbone making it possible for your dentist to fit you with the crowns.

-Although, it may not seem like a lot, the entire process is quite time consuming and can take a few weeks in total.
+Although it may not seem like a lot, the entire process does take time and is often completed in 2 or more sessions.
 Whilst your jawbone heals the crowns cannot be fitted so you must wait a considerable period of time for the implants to fuse with the bone.

 If done right, the implants should last you a lifetime, whereas the crowns should ideally be replaced every 10 to 12 years, depending on how well you take care of them.